Roibeard-Ruadhan/Meditative-Photography/README.md

 The blog page is where I get the opportunity to share my learnings from my experience of using meditation to enhance my enjoyment of photography & vice versa.
 ### Contact
 Contains a minimalist submission form that also uses the radio button to query the users' photography interests.
-The background image's intention is to set a welcoming atmosphere to invite users to get in contact.
+The background image's intention is to set a welcoming atmosphere to invite users' to get in contact.
 ## Testing
 Detail test of all features to assure they are working